-How does medical funding work?
+How does medical lien funding for personal injury lawsuits work?

-How do you apply for medical funding?
+How do you apply for personal injury lien funding?

-Having your attorney reach out to a funding firm on your behalf helps speed the process along and allows the medical funding company to analyze the claim quicker and thus approve funding for your medical procedure in a faster amount of time.
-Typically attorneys can call or fill out an online application on your behalf to apply for funding.
+Having your attorney reach out to a funding firm on your behalf helps speed the process along and allows the funding company to analyze the claim quicker and thus approve funding for your medical procedure in a faster amount of time.
+Typically attorneys can call or fill out an online application on your behalf.

-What happens after treatment?
+What happens after the medical treatment?

-The victim is not required to pay the financing firm anything until their attorney has either reached a settlement agreement with the defendant or a jury has awarded you damages.
-Once the settlement proceeds arrive in the attorney’s escrow account, he or she will take out the attorney’s fees and repay the medical funding provider and then issue the net proceeds to the client.
+The victim is not required to pay the financing firm anything until their attorney reaches a settlement agreement with the defendant or a jury awards damages.
+Once the settlement proceeds arrive in the attorney’s escrow account, he or she will take out the attorney’s fees, repay the medical funding company, and then issue the net proceeds to the client.